hashobject/blog.hashobject.com/resources/posts/20131227-hacker-school-vs-finnish-education-system.md

 -->
 ## Intro

-I'm a big fun of [Finnish education system](https://en.wikipedia.org/wiki/Education_in_Finland).
+I'm a big fan of the [Finnish education system](https://en.wikipedia.org/wiki/Education_in_Finland).
 I like to read about it and discuss it with people passionate about education.

-I just spent incredible 12 weeks as student in the fall batch of [Hacker School](https://www.hackerschool.com/).
+I just spent 12 incredible weeks as a student in the fall batch of [Hacker School](https://www.hackerschool.com/).
-Hacker School is unique place, I'm excited about it now even more than before applying.
+Hacker School is a unique place, I'm excited about it now even more than before applying.
 It was that good.

 Now let's try to find some similarities between education in Finland and Hacker School.